-Business activity in the UAE’s non-oil private sector improved to its strongest level in about two and a half years in November, boosted by Expo 2020 Dubai, a rise in tourism and increased spending amid the economic recovery.
+Business activity in the UAE’s non-oil private sector improved to its strongest level in about two and a half years in November 2021, activity which was boosted by Expo 2020 Dubai, a rise in tourism and increased spending amid the post-pandemic economic recovery.

 The UAE's IHS Markit Purchasing Managers’ Index climbed to 55.9 in November, from 55.7 in October, the highest reading since June 2019.
 A reading above 50 indicates economic expansion while anything below points to a contraction.